Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action parameters: Experimental setup

-\textit{Sampling rate}: All data was recorded at 200 Hz, but the effective rate of tactile sensor readings was around 25 Hz.
-An average sample from compression of a single object contained around 260 data points in every channel ($v1$), 220 data points for $v2$.
+\textit{Sampling rate and number of samples}: All data was recorded at 200 Hz, but the effective rate of tactile sensor readings was around 25 Hz.
+Each sample contained around 260 (220) data points in every channel for $v1$ ($v2$), respectively.